SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/notes.md

   - **LightGBM:** slightly superior calibration and probabilistic reliability.
 - Both achieve near-ceiling performance for this target.

----

-## **2. Classification – median_risk**
+2. **Classification (`median_risk`)**

 | Model | ROC AUC | F1 | Accuracy | Precision | Recall | Brier | ECE |
 |:--|--:|--:|--:|--:|--:|--:|--:|
 | LightGBM | **0.972** | **0.857** | **0.933** | **0.750** | 1.000 | **0.065** | **0.093** |
 | TCN_refined | 0.833 | 0.545 | 0.667 | 0.375 | 1.000 | 0.201 | 0.251 |

-**Interpretation:**
+**Interpretation**
 - **Discrimination:**
   - LightGBM delivers **16.7% higher AUC** (0.97 vs 0.83), reflecting a much stronger ability to rank intermediate-risk patients correctly.
+  - This indicates LightGBM more effectively separates patients with typical low-risk profiles (median NEWS2 0–1) from those with sustained moderate instability (median NEWS2 = 2).
-- **Threshold metrics:**
+- **Threshold-dependent performance:**
   - LightGBM surpasses TCN_refined on all threshold-dependent scores:
     - **F1:** +57% higher (0.86 vs 0.55)
     - **Accuracy:** +40% higher (0.93 vs 0.67)
     - **Precision:** +100% higher (0.75 vs 0.38)
-  - Both achieve Recall = 1.0, but TCN_refined’s lower precision indicates **systematic over-prediction of positives**.
+  - Both achieve perfect Recall = 1.0, but TCN_refined’s low precision indicates **systematic over-prediction of positives**.
+  - **Threshold tuning:**
-  - Importantly, **TCN_refined used a tuned threshold of 0.43**, determined via F1-maximisation to account for class imbalance (`pos_weight`).
+    - TCN_refined used a tuned threshold of **0.43**, optimised via F1-maximisation to correct for class imbalance (`pos_weight`).
-  - This tuning explains why its metrics differ from LightGBM’s default 0.5 threshold, confirming both models were evaluated fairly within their calibration regimes.
+    - Despite this tuning, its metrics remain weaker, meaning the issue lies not in threshold choice but in **underlying probability distribution** and **class separability**.
+    - LightGBM used the standard 0.5 threshold yet achieved higher balanced performance, indicating more stable probability scaling.
 - **Calibration:**
-  - LightGBM demonstrates much better probability reliability → **Brier 68% lower (0.065 vs 0.201)** and **ECE 63% lower (0.093 vs 0.251)**
+  - LightGBM demonstrates markedly better probabilistic reliability:
+    - **Brier score:** 68% lower (0.065 vs 0.201)
+    - **ECE:** 63% lower (0.093 vs 0.251)
-  - Showing that TCN_refined’s outputs are overconfident and misaligned with actual event frequencies.
+  - This shows TCN_refined’s output probabilities are **overconfident and poorly aligned** with true event frequencies, typical of temporal models when class boundaries are fuzzy.
+  - In contrast, LightGBM’s probabilistic estimates track observed outcome frequencies much more faithfully.

+**Why TCN_refined Underperformed**
+1. **Label–model mismatch:**
+  - `median_risk` represents a patient’s average risk state across their entire admission.
+  - The TCN architecture is optimised to detect temporal transitions or spikes (e.g., short-term deterioration), not average-level patterns.
+  - Since most patients remain clinically stable over long periods, temporal features add noise rather than signal.
+2. **Limited temporal contrast between classes:**
+  - Both “low-median-risk” and “medium-median-risk” patients exhibit overlapping short-term sequences, differing mainly in overall average values.
+  - TCN’s convolutional filters cannot easily separate such subtle differences, leading to poorly discriminative embeddings.
+3. **Calibration drift from dynamic inputs:**
+  - TCN’s probabilities are derived from the final sigmoid activation after multiple temporal convolutions.
+  - In low-variance sequences, these activations can become saturated or poorly scaled, producing overconfident probabilities → consistent with the high Brier (0.20) and ECE (0.25) values.
+4. **Structural advantage of LightGBM:**
+  - LightGBM operates on **aggregated tabular features** (means, medians, last values), which directly encode the same concept as `median_risk`.
+  - It therefore aligns structurally with the target definition → explaining its higher AUC and superior calibration.

-**Statistical reliability:**
+**Statistical Reliability**
-- Unlike max_risk, the strong divergence in metrics here is genuine → it arises from distinct classification behaviour rather than threshold coincidence.
+- Unlike `max_risk`, where identical threshold metrics arose from the small sample size (n = 15), the divergence here is **genuine** → it reflects true model-behavioural differences rather than statistical noise.
-- However, small sample size (n = 15) still constrains precision, so **AUC and calibration** remain the most robust indicators of performance.
+- However, with only 15 samples, even these metrics must be interpreted cautiously; **AUC and calibration** remain the most reliable indicators of performance stability.

-**Conclusion (median_risk):**
+**Conclusion (median_risk)**
 - **LightGBM** decisively outperforms TCN_refined across discrimination, accuracy, and calibration metrics.
+- TCN_refined’s poorer performance reflects a **fundamental mismatch** between model design and task semantics:
+  - The temporal model overfits to short-term fluctuations, which do not define a patient’s median physiological risk.
-- TCN_refined’s poorer performance reflects limited separation between positive and negative cases — its probabilities overlap substantially, so even at the optimised threshold of 0.43, the model over-predicts positives and remains poorly calibrated.
+  - Even at the optimised threshold (0.43), its probability outputs remain compressed, overlapping, and poorly calibrated.
-- Despite threshold optimisation (0.43) for F1, TCN_refined’s poor median-risk performance likely reflects inherent calibration and discriminative instability, not a tuning flaw.
-- The model’s probabilistic outputs were overly compressed and misaligned with actual outcomes, leading to overprediction and poor calibration.
-- Given the small test set and ambiguous “medium deterioration” labels, LightGBM’s tabular representation handled uncertainty more robustly.
+- The LightGBM model’s architecture (built on summarised patient-level features) aligns naturally with the task definition, yielding both higher discrimination and better probability scaling.
+- Therefore, the performance gap here illustrates a key insight:
+  - **Temporal networks excel for dynamic event detection (max-risk).**
+  - **tabular learners dominate for static or aggregate-state classification (median-risk).**

 ---

-## **3. Regression – pct_time_high**
+**3. Regression (`pct_time_high`)**

 | Model | RMSE | R² |
 |:--|--:|--:|